-- · For professional in vitro diagnostic use only.
-Do not use after the expiration date. - The test dipstick should remain in the closed canister until use. - All specimens should be considered potentially hazardous and handled in the same manner as an infectious agent. - The test dipstick should be discarded in a proper biohazard container after testing.
+- For professional in vitro diagnostic use only.
+Do not use after the expiration date. - The test device should remain in the sealed pouch until use. - All specimens should be considered potentially hazardous and handled in the same manner as an infectious agent. - The test device should be discarded in a proper biohazard container after testing.